dapr/docs/daprdocs/content/en/docs/developing-applications/building-blocks/observability/sidecar-health.md

 ---
-title: "Dapr Health"
+title: "Sidecar health"
-linkTitle: "Health"
+linkTitle: "Sidecar health"
-weight: 1
+weight: 5000
+description: Dapr sidecar health checks.
 ---

-# Health

 Dapr provides a way to determine it's health using an HTTP /healthz endpoint.
 With this endpoint, the Dapr process, or sidecar, can be probed for its health and hence determine its readiness and liveness.
 See [health API ](../../reference/api/health_api.md)